Lagsi/map-react/README.md

     4. Add changes to reflect the changes made

-    5. Commit your changes `git commit -am 'Improve feature'`
+    5. Commit your changes `git commit -am "Improve feature"`

     6. Push to the branch `git push origin improve-feature`

     7. Create a Pull Request

 ## License